vatsan127/config-server/Readme.md

 - `409` - Namespace already exists
 - `500` - Internal server error

-⚠️ **Important**: The `default` namespace is reserved.
-Spring Cloud Config now uses `main` as the default namespace when no label is specified.
+⚠️ **Important**: The `default` namespace is reserved for system use.
+Spring Cloud Config uses `main` as the default namespace when no label is specified.

 ---